 “Team Spirit Is what you Do with People, not to People” – Involve people in the planning process for your work team.
 Find out what excites people about being part of your group, what they are proud of, and what they like to do.
 Then create opportunities for them to be involved in the planning, operation, and evaluation of their favorite parts of the project or organization.

 “Practice Makes Perfect” – What matters is not what you believe or say, it is what you do.
-Practice providing recognition and appreciation for people’s daily, weekly, quarterly, and annual achievements.Tagged: employee recognition, leadership skills, mentoring, quotes, team building tips
+Practice providing recognition and appreciation for people’s daily, weekly, quarterly, and annual achievements.Tagged: david, employee recognition, good leadership skills, mentoring, team building quotes, team building tips

 Get our newsletter